 Alchemy is Bali’s first 100% raw vegan cafe and juice bar.
 They offer a juice and smoothie bar, salad bar, and raw chocolates.
 There is also a health food store located inside the cafe.
 My daily order was a coconut milk flat white ($3.30USD) and one of their incredible smoothie bowls ($4.10USD).

 Sari Organik is an Ubud staple.
-It can only be reached by an extremely pleasant 20-minute walk through the rice fields.
-The food wasn’t outstanding in my opinion but the table overlooking the rice fields was enough of a reason to visit.
+It can only be reached by a pleasant 20-minute walk through the rice fields.
+The food wasn’t outstanding, but the table overlooking the rice fields was enough of a reason to visit.
 Across the path from the restaurant you can actually walk through the gardens that they grow their organic produce in.

 Next to my hostel was the hidden gem Umah Pizza.
 After months of Italian food withdrawal in Thailand, I was delighted to find somewhat decent ‘za in Ubud.
 The prices were incredible — about $2 USD for a small margherita pizza.